Soul-destroying, isn’t it?

 Your quickest way to make money online is not by affiliate marketing.
 It’s not by online advertising.
 It’s not by developing an e-course.

-Your quickest way to make money online is by offering a service.
+Your quickest way to make money blogging is by offering a service.

 And to attract initial clients for your service, you must turn yourself into an authority – quickly.
 Even minor authorities can charge higher fees; and without having to hustle, people knock on their doors to hire them.